filipradenovic/cnnimageretrieval-pytorch/README.md

                 --whitening 'retrieval-SfM-120k'
                 --multiscale '[1, 1/2**(1/2), 1/2]'
 ```
-Performance comparison with the networks used in the paper, trained with our [CNN Image Retrieval in MatConvNet](https://github.com/filipradenovic/cnnimageretrieval):
+The table below shows the performance comparison of networks trained with this framework and the networks used in the paper which were trained with our [CNN Image Retrieval in MatConvNet](https://github.com/filipradenovic/cnnimageretrieval):

 | Model | Oxford | Paris | ROxf (M) | RPar (M) | ROxf (H) | RPar (H) |
 |:------|:------:|:------:|:------:|:------:|:------:|:------:|